Multi-Hop Fact Checking of Political Claims: Introduction

-To provide guidance for the multi-hop reasoning process of a claim's verification and facilitate progress on explainable fact checking, we introduce \politihop, a dataset of real-world claims and annotations of evidence reasoning chains needed to predict the claims' labels.
-It contains 500 manually annotated PolitiFact articles.
-We provide insights from the annotation process, indicating that fact checking a real-world claim is an elaborate process requiring multiple hops over evidence chunks, where multiple chains are also possible.
+To provide guidance for the multi-hop reasoning process of a claim's verification and facilitate progress on explainable fact checking, we introduce \politihop, a dataset of 500 real-world claims with manual annotations of sets of interlinked evidence chunks from PolitiFact articles needed to predict the claims' labels.
+We provide insights from the annotation process, indicating that fact checking real-world claims is an elaborate process requiring multiple hops over evidence chunks, where multiple evidence sets are also possible.

-To assess the difficulty of the task for state-of-the-art models, we conduct experiments with lexical baselines, as well as a single-inference step model -- BERT~\cite{devlin2019bert}, and a multi-hop model -- Transformer-XH~\citep{trans-xh}, where the latter achieves the best performance.
+To assess the difficulty of the task, we conduct experiments with lexical baselines, as well as a single-inference step model -- BERT~\citep{devlin2019bert}, and a multi-hop model -- Transformer-XH~\citep{trans-xh}.
+Transformer-XH allows for the sharing of information between sentences located anywhere in the document by eXtra Hop attention and achieves the best performance.
 We further study whether multi-hop reasoning learned with Transformer-XH can be transferred to \politihop.
-We find that the model cannot leverage any reasoning skills from FEVER, while training on LIAR-PLUS improves the performance on \politihop.
-We hypothesize that this is partly due to a domain discrepancy, as FEVER is constructed from Wikipedia and consists of short chains of one or two hops, whereas LIAR-PLUS is based on PolitiFact, same as \politihop.
+We find that the model cannot leverage any reasoning skills from training on FEVER, while training on LIAR-PLUS improves the performance on \politihop.
+We hypothesize that this is partly due to a domain discrepancy, as FEVER is constructed from Wikipedia and consists of claims requiring only one or two hops for verification.
+In contrast, LIAR-PLUS is based on PolitiFact, same as \politihop.

 Finally, we perform a detailed error analysis to understand the models' shortcomings and recognize possible areas for improvement.
-We find that the models perform worse on longer chains and that, surprisingly, named entity (NE) overlap between evidence and non-evidence sentences does not have a negative effect on either evidence retrieval or label prediction.
-We also find that the best results for Transformer-XH on the dev and test sets are for a different number of hops -- 2 and 6, which indicates that having a fixed parameter for the number of hops is a downside of Transformer-XH; this should instead be learned for each claim.
+We find that the models perform worse when the gold evidence sets are larger and that, surprisingly, named entity (NE) overlap between evidence and non-evidence sentences does not have a negative effect on either evidence retrieval or label prediction.
+The best results for Transformer-XH on the dev and test sets are for a different number of hops -- 2 and 6, indicating that having a fixed parameter for the number of hops is a downside of Transformer-XH; this should instead be learned for each claim.
+Overall, our experiments constitute a solid basis to be used for future developments.